Fermat's Last Theorem: Mordell conjecture

 In the 1920s, Louis Mordell posed a conjecture that implied that Fermat's equation has at most a finite number of nontrivial primitive integer solutions, if the exponent n is greater than two.
 This conjecture was proved in 1983 by Gerd Faltings, and is now known as Faltings's theorem.

 Computational studies

 In the latter half of the 20th century, computational methods were used to extend Kummer's approach to the irregular primes.
 In 1954, Harry Vandiver used a SWAC computer to prove Fermat's Last Theorem for all primes up to 2521.
 By 1978, Samuel Wagstaff had extended this to all primes less than 125,000.
 By 1993, Fermat's Last Theorem had been proved for all primes less than four million.

 However, despite these efforts and their results, no proof existed of Fermat's Last Theorem.
 Proofs of individual exponents by their nature could never prove the general case: even if all exponents were verified up to an extremely large number X, a higher exponent beyond X might still exist for which the claim was not true.
-(This had been the case with some other past conjectures, and it could not be ruled out in this conjecture.)
+(This had been the case with some other past conjectures, such as with Skewes' number, and it could not be ruled out in this conjecture.)